rsksmart/rsk3.js/docs/rsk3-contract.md

     *receipt* is available.
 Receipts from contracts will have no `logs` property, but instead an `events` property with event names as keys and events as properties.
 See
-    `getPastEvents return values <contract-events-return>`{.interpreted-text
-    role="ref"} for details about the returned event object.
+    `getPastEvents return values` for details about the returned event object.
 -   `"confirmation"` returns `Number`, `Object`: is fired for every confirmation up to the 24th confirmation.
 Receives the confirmation number as the first and the receipt as the second argument.
 Fired